drishyakarki/100DaysOfDeepLearning/README.md

 ## Day 6

-🚀 Day-6 of #100DaysOfDeepLearning

-Activation functions are mathematical operations applied to the output of the neuron in neural network which introduces non-linearities to the network.
+🚀 Activation functions are mathematical operations applied to the output of the neuron in neural network which introduces non-linearities to the network.
 It enables a network to learn complex patterns and relationships in the data.
 On the Day-6 of #100DaysOfDeepLearning, today I learned about various activation functions - sigmoid, tanh, ReLU, leaky ReLU and the intuition behind them.I also studied about the gradient descent for neural network, cost function and random initilaization of the neural network.
 From the book D2L, I learned about object oriented design for implementation.
 At a high level, we wish to have three classes:
 (i) Module
 (ii) DataModule